cid-harvard/vis-toolkit/README.md

 * Guaranty that exported SVG will be correct
  * Same with other export file formats
 * Customizable tooltips (d3plus.tooltip.create())
-* Capture state (and enable slide shows), enable loading at a specific state
- * Default states (similar to default config)
 * Callback once the loading is terminated
 * Legend: should be informative on the mapping and the quantity of attributes, also actionable for filtering.
 Multiple selections should be allowed.
-* Complex states should be captured and avaibale via the URL

 Storytelling